mrjoelkemp/ya/README.md

 If you need to customize the Gruntfile for more advanced uses, modify the gruntfile and just continue to use `grunt` instead of `ya`.

+### Example

+**Starting a new project**

+* Make a new directory and `cd` into it
+* `npm install ya.js`
+* `ya`
+* Create a new file like `styles.scss` anywhere within that directory or a subfolder
+* YA will detect the use of the `.scss` preprocessor and do the following:
+ * install `grunt-contrib-sass`
+ * generate the Gruntfile.js that has the configuration to compile and watch `.scss` files
+ * compile `styles.scss` into `styles.css` (in the same location)
+ * initiate `grunt watch`
+* Create files that use any of YA's supported preprocessors and YA will take care of it.

+### Why should you use YA?

+If you just need to build something quickly and don't want to waste time maintaining a build script (like a Gruntfile or Gulpfile), then YA shines.

+YA is not a tool for large-scale application development, but allows you to use Grunt to take over where YA leaves off.
+YA sacrifices extensibility for ease of use.

 ### Preprocessors Supported

 **CSS**